isomerpages/moe-northshorepri/_departments/Student Management/Student Leadership.md

 **Tier 1: Class Committee Roles – Introduction to Leadership** In Tier 1, every student has the opportunity to participate in class committee roles.
 These positions offer a first step toward leadership, providing students with hands-on experience in organising and working with others.
 It is a great introduction to the responsibilities and teamwork needed to succeed as a leader, setting the foundation for future leadership opportunities.

+**Tier 2: Specialist Leaders – Developing Leadership Skills** In Tier 2, students from Primary 3 and Primary 4 are selected as specialist leaders, responsible for leading teams of Junior Prefects, Peer Support Leaders (PSLs), and CCA Leaders.
+These leaders play a more focused role in school life, guiding their teams and contributing to the smooth running of various activities.
+Specialist leaders refine their leadership skills and take on greater responsibility, creating a bridge between the foundational roles of Tier 1 and the executive positions in Tier 3.